mates14/pyrt/docs/terms-explained.md

 This term syntax approach was inspired by **TPoint** by Patrick Wallace - the legendary telescope pointing modeling software.
 TPoint's elegant term language for fitting complex pointing models showed how powerful and intuitive a well-designed syntax can be.
 Just as TPoint makes telescope pointing corrections accessible through clear term notation, dophot3's `-U` syntax makes photometric calibration straightforward.

-The parallel is beautiful: TPoint fits for mechanical pointing errors using terms like `IH`, `ID`, `CH`, etc., while dophot3 fits for photometric systematics using terms like `PX`, `PC`, `PR`, etc. Both use the same philosophy of **domain-specific vocabulary** that matches how experts think about the problem.
+The parallel is beautiful: TPoint fits for mechanical pointing errors using terms like `IH`, `ID`, `CH`, etc., while pyrt-dophot fits for photometric systematics using terms like `PX`, `PC`, `PR`, etc. Both use the same philosophy of **domain-specific vocabulary** that matches how experts think about the problem.

 - Need spatial corrections? → `.p2`
 - Want the computer to decide? → `@.p2`